 The general tab will allow you to set the sampling rate and the graph duration.

 The sampling rate affects all three views (Histogram, Report and Line).
-For the histogram and report, the sampling rate will affect how often the values in the view are updated.
-For the line view, the sampling rate will affect how often new data is added to the graph.
+For the histogram and report, the sampling rate affects how often the values in the view are updated.
+For the line view, the sampling rate affects how often new data is added to the graph.

-The graph duration will affect the x axis on the line graph.
+The graph duration affects the x-axis on the line graph.
 The default is 100 seconds.
-I will typically change this to 600 seconds (10 minutes) if am in doing live performance troubleshooting.
+If I am doing live performance troubleshooting, I typically change this to 600 seconds (10 minutes).
 This will allow me to make changes and see the effects of the changes before and after the change.

 Figure 7 - Data Tab

 The data tab allows you to add or remove counters.
-For each counter you can choose the color to display in the line graph and the histogram view.
-Width of the line and the dash style will also adjust the display.
+For each counter, you can choose the color to display in the line graph and the histogram view.
+The width of the line and the dash style will also adjust the display.

 Figure 8 - Graph Tab

-The Graph tab allows you to select the view that is displayed and alter general settings of the view.
-The scroll type “Scroll” add new data to the far right of the screen and scroll all the historical data to the left, dropping the oldest data off the edge.
+The Graph tab allows you to select the view that is displayed and alter the view's general settings.
+The scroll type “Scroll” adds new data to the far right of the screen and scrolls all the historical data to the left, dropping the oldest data off the edge.
 The “Wrap” setting will keep a bar moving across the screen at the point of the current data.
-When the bar makes it to the right side of the display it will wrap to the left and start the lines at that point.
+When the bar makes it to the right side of the display, it will wrap to the left and start the lines at that point.

 Figure 9 - Graph with Grid Lines

-The vertical grid and horizontal grid will add lines to the grid to help in interpretation of the numbers.
-The axis labels will add or remove the x and y axis labels.
+The vertical and horizontal grids add lines to the grid to help interpret the numbers.
+The axis labels add or remove the x and y axis labels.